gagagu/VR-Streamer-Windows-Server/README.md

 ## Installation
 - **setup**: Use the setup.exe for installation

-See the [Installation][Installation] wiki page for more information.
+See the wiki page for more information.

 ## Licensing